 Mutually Exclusive with Freestyle – cannot have both

-Rank3 – Distraction: When not engaged in close combat can use Distraction as an ability; slam your main hand weapon against your shield to create a distraction, any target within 15″ that is not already engaged in close combat switches its focus to you if failing a Resolve test, this can only effect each target once per battle
+Rank3 – Distraction: When not engaged in close combat can use Distraction as an instant ability; slam your main hand weapon against your shield to create a distraction, any target within 15″ that is not already engaged in close combat switches its focus to you if failing a Resolve test, this can only effect each target once per battle

 Mutually Exclusive with Great Weapon – cannot have both

 Rank1 – Receive +2 damage with your main hand weapon while your off hand is empty or if you’re offhand is used as part of wielding a two handed weapon

 Rank2 – When in base contact with a single opponent gain +0.5/lvl dodge contribution to AC and gain a 10% parry that can be added to ANY weapon type (increases to 15% at lvl 10 and 20% at lvl 15)